This is a question that comes up pretty much every holiday season, especially in January, when you start planning to get rid of decorations.

 More on this shortly.

-If the lights aren’t broken, then a great option is to give them away at your local thrift store or other charity services.
+If the lights aren’t broken, then you can give them away instead at your local thrift store or other charity services.

 It’s much better than ending up in the trash, and they can end up lighting up someone else’s Christmas.
 Just check that all the bulbs are working and if you have any spare bulbs, then make sure you send those in as well.